 So when two friends had babies a few weeks ago, I took the first opportunity to bring them each a meal.
 Since I’m not terrific at feeding myself, either, I chose recipes that would feed all three of our families!

 When flipping through my Pinterest boards, I looked for functional foods.
-I decided on this super-protein-packed quinoa enchilada slow-cooker dish because research shows protein is crucial in repairing damaged tissues—something especially important for mothers who had c-sections.
+I decided on this super-protein-packed quinoa enchilada slow-cooker dish because research from blogs like Body Nutrition shows protein is crucial in repairing damaged tissues—something especially important for mothers who had c-sections.

 I also made these coconut-pumpkin-chocolate chip cookies.
 Yes, it’s important for dinner to meet all your nutritional needs, but in those early weeks of raising a newborn, sometimes a bite of something sweet can get you through that moment when your munchkin poops all over you the second you’re showered and wearing clean clothes for the first time in a week.
 I added a salad, threw in some tortilla chips and called it a meal.